 It’s OK to Take WYSIWYG for Granted

-Software is available that lets you create electronic versions of your paper forms that look exactly like them, right down to the fonts and colors.
+Form software is available that lets you create electronic versions of your paper forms that look exactly like them, right down to the fonts and colors.
 And the best part is you can create these electronic forms on a “blank canvas” interface by dragging and dropping form elements into place precisely where you want them.
-Multiple forms can even be linked together into automated workflows.
+Multiple forms can even be linked together into automated workflow process.

 Automate Workflows with WYSIWYG Convenience